 Caught in a wilderness survival situation and don’t have a tarp?
 You can still collect rainwater.
 Hang up some of your thicker, absorbent clothing in the rain.
 Once it is saturated, you can wring out the water into your pots, bottles, and whatever else you have to store it.

 Holes in the Ground Lined with Plastic Bags

 Are you stockpiling water?
-How much and what is your plan if it runs out?
-Let us know in the comments area or join the conversation on Facebook.
+How much, and what is your plan if it runs out?
+Let us know in the comments area.